simensov/uaproj/README.md

 ## File structure:

-###Run scripts:
+Run scripts:
  - RRT.py (can be used with bicycle with kinematic and dynamic constraints)
  - DoubleIntegrator2D.py
  - SimplePendulum.py

+Other:
-All files imports support.py, which implements steeringfunctions support.py imports utils and searchClasses, which consists of implementation of plotting tools and classes used for the RRT search
+- All files imports support.py, which implements steeringfunctions
+- support.py imports utils and searchClasses, which consists of implementation of plotting tools and classes used for the RRT search